ZviRosenfeld/MinMaxSearch/README.md

 ### CancellationToken
 Many of the search methods can accept CancellationTokens.
 Please note that a canceled search will still rerun the best result it has found so far.

-*Please don't use the cancellationToken's CancelAfter or delay options.* Instead, set the SearchEngine has a TimeOut field.
+*Please don't use the cancellationToken's CancelAfter or delay options.* Instead, set the SearchEngine's TimeOut field.

 ### SearchEngine options:
 SearchEngine can be configured with the following options: